zongyoth/docker-osticket-5/README.md

 # Docker secrets and passwords from files

-The following environmental variables can be set to filepaths inside the container:
+Instead of the environment variables with clear text passwords the following variables can be set to file paths inside the container to load passwords from these:

 `MYSQL_PASSWORD_FILE`, `INSTALL_SECRET_FILE`, `ADMIN_PASSWORD_FILE`, `SMTP_PASSWORD_FILE`

 This allows docker secrets where passwords are mounted under `/run/secrets/mydockersecretname`.

 A working example with external docker secret for docker swarm can be found in `docker-compose-swarm.yml` in the github repo.